Lightning-AI/pytorch-lightning/docs/source/trainer.rst

     This argument is a bit different from ``limit_train/val/test_batches``.
 Setting this argument will disable tuner, logger callbacks like ``LearningRateLogger`` and runs for only 1 epoch.
-This must be used only for debugging purpose. ``limit_train/val/test_batches`` serves their own purpose and won't disable anything.
+This must be used only for debugging purposes. ``limit_train/val/test_batches`` only limits the number of batches and won't disable anything.

 gpus